sisayie/sisayie.github.io/_posts/2024-12-01-working-with-outlook-folders.md

 create_subfolder_under_subfolder(parent_folder_name, subfolder_name)
 ```

+- The function will initialize Outlook Application with `win32com.client.Dispatch("Outlook.Application")`, allowing access to its functionality.
+- Namespace (MAPI): We access the MAPI interface, which gives us the ability to interact with Outlook data such as emails, folders, etc.
+- Get Inbox Folder: The `GetDefaultFolder(6)` method retrieves the Inbox folder (6 is the default constant for the Inbox).
+- Create Subfolder: The `Folders.Add(folder_name)` method adds a new folder with the specified name under the Inbox.

 Now, you can only focus on maintaining your file containing the list of proposals/projects you work on, e.g., excel file, json file or a mere text file.
-Create cron job that runs on regular basis to check the content of the file and compare it with the directory structure of your mailbox, bookmark and filesystem and update if needed, relieving you from doing the same thing again and again.
+I suggest you create cron job that runs on regular basis to check the content of the file you maintain and compare it with the directory structure of your mailbox, bookmark and filesystem and update if needed, relieving you from doing the same thing again and again.

 **Assumptions**:
 - Outlook is installed and running on your system.